 The Clout Pay website claims to be an Influencer network that has supposedly paid hundreds of thousands of dollars in referral commissions to date.
 The site mentions you can earn $10-15 for every referral you send their way.

-As you complete these tasks of sharing your links on social media platforms, the amount will start to add up in your account dashboard.
-The moment you cross the payment threshold, the platform will go dark, and never send payouts.
+As you complete these tasks of sharing your links on social media platforms, the amount will start to add up to your account dashboard.
+When you cross the payment threshold, the platform will go dark and never send payouts.

-There's a reason they offer up to $15 per free referral.
+There’s a reason they offer up to $15 per free referral.
 No legit platform can afford to send even a third of it to their affiliates.
-If someone is sending over $5 as a payout, better believe they've made significantly more money.
+If someone sends over $5 as a payout, you better believe they’ve made significantly more money.

 How It Works

 The website offers a $25 sign-up bonus just for creating an account.
 Now, that’s a huge red flag, no legitimate business can afford to do that, or they’d go out of business in no time.